 GCP network and infrastructure

-Google’s IP data network uses its own fibre, public fibre, and undersea cables.
+Google’s IP data network uses its own fiber, public fiber, and undersea cables, see https://cloud.google.com/blog/products/networking/google-cloud-networking-in-depth-cloud-cdn for a recent map.
 Transfer of data across the public internet is limited to reduce opportunities for data to be intercepted.
 Only approved protocols and services are allowed to traverse the Google network with non-approved traffic automatically dropped.
 All incoming traffic is routed through front end servers that detect and drop malicious requests and DDoS attacks.

 GCP operational security

-With the exception of the Managed Proxy Service, all OpenAthens applications run on the Google Cloud Platform.
+With the exception of the EU portion of the OpenAthens Managed Proxy Service, all OpenAthens applications run on the Google Cloud Platform.

-OpenAthens production, test, and development environments are run in separate VLANs within GCP each with their own dedicated Firewall.
+OpenAthens production, test, and development environments are run in separate projects within GCP each with their own dedicated Firewall.
 This ensures separation of traffic and data between projects and from other GCP customers.

 The data storage tier is a combination of GCPs managed SQL database and Apache Cassandra.

 The OpenAthens Managed Proxy Service provides access to resources that are not available in a SAML access management federation.
-This service is not yet fully ‘cloud-ready’ so it currently runs on physical hardware in a UK data center due to its unique networking requirements.
+This service is not yet fully ‘cloud-ready’ so the EU part of that service currently runs on physical hardware in a UK data center due to its unique networking requirements.
 The Managed Proxy Service does not contain or transfer any personally identifiable information.

 OpenAthens stores personally identifiable information but by default, it does not contain information that would be considered sensitive.
 A key principle is to minimize the data attributes required to only those needed to perform its basic function as a single sign-on service and then to allow its customers to extend the minimum default data set if required.